 |Projected Job Growth (2014-2024) *||5% (all mechanical engineers)|

 Robotics Engineer Job Outlook

 Robotics engineers were expected to see some employment growth in the coming years designing and maintaining robots, as well as studying these automated machines and developing applications for them.
-According to the U.S. Bureau of Labor Statistics (BLS), the mechanical engineering field, which includes robotics engineers, was projected to experience slower-than-average 5 percent employment growth from 2012 to 2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the mechanical engineering field, which includes robotics engineers, was projected to experience an average 5 percent employment growth from 2014 to 2024.
 A factor of this increase is the growing demand for the machines these professionals design as well as the emergence of new technologies.

 Architectural and engineering services is one of the primary industries employing these professionals, but they might find employment in other industries, like aerospace, agriculture and mining engineering.
 Since these professionals can apply their skills to fields from military to medicine, they may be able to find employment in related engineering fields or specialize in specific types of robots.

 Robotics engineers are required to have at least bachelor's degrees for entry-level jobs in the field, according to the BLS.
 They typically hold degrees in mechanical engineering or related engineering specialties, though degrees in physical science and mathematics may also qualify robotics engineers for employment.
 Laboratory work and design classes are often standard parts of engineering programs.
 Some schools offer undergraduate degrees in robotics engineering, which teach students how to apply math and mechanics to create automated machines.
 For more advanced positions, such as in teaching, research or management, a graduate degree is often essential.